jhpyle/docassemble/_docs/objects.md

 attributes you want to give it.
 When those attributes are objects themselves, you need to use the `initializeAttribute()` method.

-You might be tempted to initialize an attribute this way:
+One way to initialize attributes of an object is to use [Python] code:

 {% highlight yaml %}
 objects: